MrGiddy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths - Create a script that counts the number of directories in the PATH.

 4-global_variables - Create a script that lists all environment variables.

+5-local_variables - Create a script that lists all local variables and environment variables, and functions